ZewenShen/hdp/PROGRESS.md

 # 11.26
 Thesis: Described three types of low discrepancy methods and their implementations.
 Completed the gap in "the error bound of the dgm" by proving the BS equation is a parabolic pde.
 Added the statement of maximum principle.
 Briefly introduced the architecture of dgm and bsde and compared the two methods.

+# 12.3
+Implemented antithetic variates for n-d MC and added the discussion of it to the paper.
+Figure out the reason why DGM using Hessian is extremely slow: batch size too large.
+Took error from the boundary conditions of the PDE into consideration.